Accessing Visual Arts in Arizona's Desert Communities

 Summary

-Organizations and individuals based in Arizona who are engaged in Community Development & Services may be eligible to apply for this funding opportunity.
+Organizations and individuals based in Arizona who are engaged in Education may be eligible to apply for this funding opportunity.
 To discover more grants that align with your mission and objectives, visit The Grant Portal and explore listings using the Search Grant tool.

 Explore related grant categories to find additional funding opportunities aligned with this program: